vrtulka23/scinumtools/README.md

 ### Physical Units

 This submodule has an aim to make calculations with `physical units` quick and easy.
 It includes multiple types of units, constants and implements standard numerical operations with physical quantities.
-Besides that, it features unit convertor, supports calculations with uncertainties and can be used in combination with third party libraries like NumPy, or Decimal.
+Besides that, it features a unit convertor, supports calculations with uncertainties and can be used in combination with third-party libraries like NumPy, or Decimal.
-For more description and examples of [Physical Units](https://vrtulka23.github.io/scinumtools/units/index.html) please refer to the documentation.
+For more description and examples of [Physical Units](https://vrtulka23.github.io/scinumtools/units/index.html), please refer to the documentation.
 A C++ implementation of this module [scnt-puq](https://github.com/vrtulka23/scnt-puq) is currently available also as a Python module [pypuq](https://pypi.org/project/pypuq) on PyPi.

 ``` python